The Grand National 2026

 • 17:15: Goffs Nickel Coin Mares' Standard Open National Hunt Flat Race (Grade 2)

-Aintree Festival Day 2 brings fashion and culture to the forefront with Ladies’ Day.
-The elegance extends from the terraces to the track with a jam-packed programme.
+Aintree Festival Day 2 brings fashion and culture to the forefront for Ladies’ Day, as the elegance travels from the terraces to the track with a jam-packed programme.

-The full Ladies’ Day (4th April) schedule is:
+The full Ladies’ Day schedule on 10th April is:

 • 14:55: Top Novices’ Hurdle (Grade 1)